Congress honors WWII hero of Iwo Jima with ultimate salute

 But the new tribute to Williams was about more than his bravery in combat service.
 It served as recognition for a generation of heroes, now dwindling in numbers, who fought in World War II.
 House Republican Leader Kevin McCarthy said Williams wanted Thursday's ceremony as a way to recognize every Medal of Honor recipient from that war.

-“With Woody’s passing, we have lost a deeply selfless American and a vital link to our nation’s greatest generation,” House Speaker Nancy Pelosi said during Thursday's ceremony.
+“With Woody’s passing, we have lost a deeply selfless American and a vital link to our nation’s greatest generation,” House Speaker Nancy Pelosi said during the ceremony.

 Lawmakers have lauded Williams throughout the week, marveling at his youth during his actions at Iwo Jima.
 They also hailed his public service following his military career, which included establishing a foundation that works with local stakeholders to create monuments for Gold Star families of the fallen throughout the country.